 Please note that in order to take advantage of dynamic learning opportunities, program excursions may occasionally vary.

 The program begins in the San Francisco Bay Area—home to a food system connected to some of the United States’ richest farmland—where you will start to frame issues around agriculture, ecology, and sustainable futures, and learn differences between industrial, local, organic, and urban agriculture.
-Examine policy and regulatory frameworks and look into the economics of food, distribution chains, and markets while meeting at organizations such as Food First, the Berkeley Food Institute, the Oakland Food Policy Council, Roots of Change, the Chez Panisse Foundation, The Trust for Public Land, the Center for Ecoliteracy, the AG Innovation Network, the Berkeley Bowl, the People’s Grocery, and other local institutions and markets.
-Participate in exchanges on food sustainability with activists, professors, and well-known innovators including IHP alumni involved with food issues.
+Examine policy and regulatory frameworks and look into the economics of food, distribution chains, and markets while meeting at organizations such as Food First, Phat Beets Produce, the Oakland and Berkeley Farmer’s Markets, the Agriculture and Land-Based Training Association, Maza Pa La Raza, Boom Distillery, and other local institutions and markets.
+Talk about food sustainability with activists, professors, and well-known innovators including alumni involved with food issues

 Arrive in Dar es Salaam and immediately dive into Tanzanian policy structure and food regimes in meetings with leaders at the Tanzanian Investment Centre and Tanzanian Food and Nutrition Centre.
 Learn about migration and urbanization in a country context, the tug of war between farming cultures, and the effects of drought, climate change, and international aid regimes.
 Explore the historical relationships of coastal communities with Indian Ocean fishing and trade routes based on monsoon winds.